dFohlen/GeoNFT/README.md

 ## ℹ️ General Info

-This project is/was designed and implemented by the Capgemini Invent developers [Volker Dufner](https://github.com/dFohlen), [Tim Schmitz](https://github.com/0x0tim) and [Jonas Engelhardt](https://github.com/joengelh) as part of the [Solana Summer Hackathon](https://solana.com/summercamp).
+This project is/was designed and implemented by [Volker Dufner](https://github.com/dFohlen) as part of the [Solana Summer Hackathon](https://solana.com/summercamp).

 ## 📝 Concept